bassista/camel-m2m-gateway/README.md

 We perform and maintain the results of Camel benchmarks executed against the various computing platforms.
 More details can be found [here](https://github.com/hekonsek/camel-m2m-gateway/tree/master/benchmarks/README.md).

+## Eclipse Kura and Camel

+If you would like to run Camel together with [Eclipse Kura](https://eclipse.org/kura), check out the [Apache Camel Kura component](http://camel.apache.org/kura).
+It is a really easy option to deploy Camel routes into the Kura container.